javierpena/eink-calendar/README.md

   (5, 6, 13, 19 and 26 if you use the BCM2835 pin notation).

 ### Open Weather Map API configuration
-You need to subscribe to the "Current Weather Data" API [link](https://openweathermap.org/api).
+You need to subscribe to the "Current Weather Data" [API](https://openweathermap.org/api).
 Note that you need to sign in as a user (it's free).
 Once you get the API key and the location id for your town, add them to the `owm_api_key` and `owm_location` keys in the configuration file.

 ### Calendar configuration
-You can use any CalDav link; in my case, I set up 3 calendars in a [Synology](https://www.synology.com) DiskStation.
-The code should adapt to any number of calendars, but keep in mind the resolution and font size ;).
+You can use any CalDav link; in my case, I set up 3 calendars in a [Synology](https://www.synology.com) DiskStation using Synology Calenar.
+The code should adapt to any number of calendars, but keep in mind the resolution and font size.

-The `urls` parameter is a comma-separated list of CalDav urls.
+The `urls` parameter is a comma-separated list of CalDav URLs.
 Since each of those calendars will correspond to an actual person, `names` will contain the list of names for each url.
-Make sure you spefify the same number of urls and names.
+Make sure you spefify the same number of URLs and names.

 The `username` and `password` fields are self-explaining: include the user and password to access the calendars.